Fortisque/cs172-notes/lecture-10/index.md

 ---

-Halting problem: checking if a Turing machine halts on all inputs is not recognizable.
+Today, we will examine the *halting problem* - the problem of checking whether a TM halts on a given input - and show that the language of such TMs is undecidable.

 We will use this notation: if $$M$$ is a turing machine, then $$\langle M\rangle$$ is a string in $$\{0,1\}$$ that represents $$M$$.
 The *halting problem* is as follows: given a TM $$M$$ and an input $$x$$, we wish to determine whether or not $$M$$ halts on input $$X$$.
 We can represent this as the language $$H$$ of all pairs $$(\langle M\rangle,x)$$ such that $$M$$ halts on input $$x$$.
 We will show that $$H$$ is undecidable.